Weather

-Strong winds up to 50 mph are causing some issues in Nebraska.
-Several fires have broken out over southeast Nebraska, and the wind is causing power issues in Douglas County.
+Strong winds up to 50 mph caused some issues in Nebraska.
+Several fires broke out over southeast Nebraska and southwest Iowa, and the wind is caused power issues in Douglas County.

-FIRES: As of 4:15 pm, there are several ongoing fires across southeast Nebraska and Iowa.
+FIRES: There are several ongoing fires across southeast Nebraska and Iowa.

-FREMONT COUNTY, IA: A fire is located southwest of Imogene, confirmed by radar & NOAA sources.
+FREMONT COUNTY, IA: (CONTAINED) A fire was located southwest of Imogene, confirmed by radar & NOAA sources.

 CASS COUNTY: A fire is located north of Manley.